 R is a powerful, open-source programming language used widely for applications in statistics and data science.
 It is easily extendible, and thousands of user-created packages are publicly available to extend its capabilities.
 This course will introduce students to data computing fundamentals and reproducible workflow using the R programming language and related tools.
 Students will be expected to access, join, wrangle, clean, and visualize real data from various sources (e.g., CSV, HTML scraping, web URL, R packages).
 The course will emphasize use of "tidyverse" R packages (e.g., dplyr, ggplot2), although students will also be exposed to Base R and other packages.
 In addition, students will be exposed to one or more integrated development environments (e.g., RStudio) and will be expected to write well-documented code using a reproducible workflow (e.g., RMarkdown, Git/GitHub).
 The course focuses on descriptive and graphical summary techniques rather than inferential statistical techniques.

-In essence, STAT184 is an opportunity for students majoring in Statistics and Data Science (along with others interested in working with data) to gain familiarity with the statistical programming language R. Further, this class provides you an opportunity to develop ways of thinking that will assist you in using R (or another programming language) to carry out statistical analysis and communicate your findings.
+In essence, STAT 184 is an opportunity for students majoring in Statistics and Data Science (along with others interested in working with data) to gain familiarity with the statistical programming language R. Further, this class provides you an opportunity to develop ways of thinking that will assist you in using R (or another programming language) to carry out statistical analysis and communicate your findings.

 I have one section of the course this semester that meets three times a week, in person.

 When the university closes for holidays, weather, or other unexpected events, we will not meet.
+Be sure to check your PSU emails/Canvas messages for additional information.

 I also encourage students to come visit with me in person when possible.
 My office is Thomas 425A.
 I have an open door policy meaning that if my door is open and I'm there, you can talk with me.